lilive/Freeplane-Bookmarks-add-on/README.md

 # Installation

 [Download the latest release](../../releases) to your computer, unzip it.
 In the extracted files, open the "bookmarks.addon.mm" file with Freeplane and follow the instructions.

+But take care, this add-on is still in development !
+Any feedbacks appreciated !